paugier/czi-joint-python-accelerators-project/optional_attachments/optional_attachments.md

 take on these new technologies until they are as tried and tested as Cython.

 Long before we discovered Transonic, we had been exploring the possibility of using Numba to accelerate our code.
-In fact, it's been 2.5 years since Stéfan van der Walt, our founder, consulted the mailing list about taking on Numba as a dependency.
-[1] The outcome that time, as well as others, was that too many members saw the Numba dependency as a too high a risk, and in the end, we have continued using Cython exclusively to this day.
+The topic came up repeatedly.
+As just one example, 2.5 years ago Stéfan van der Walt, our founder, consulted the mailing list about taking on Numba as a dependency [1].
+The outcome that time, as well as the others, was that too many members saw a Numba dependency as a too high a risk, and in the end, we have continued using Cython exclusively to this day.

 We have also explored using Pythran [2, 3], and again those efforts languished because we considered the technology too new, despite excellent results.